marigold-dev/nix-templates/README.md

 To get started in a existing repo:

-`nix flakes init --template ulrikstrid/nix-templates#ocaml`
+`nix flake init --template github:ulrikstrid/nix-templates#ocaml`

 To bootstrap a new repo run:

-`nix flakes new ulrikstrid/nix-templates#ocaml`
+`nix flake new github:ulrikstrid/nix-templates#ocaml`

 We're using yhe OCaml overlays [repo by @anmonteiro](https://github.com/anmonteiro/nix-overlays) to get some of the latest and greatest that hasn't yet made it to `nixpkgs`.
 There is also excellent support for static compilation.